How to Become a Medical Transcriptionist | Salary & Education (2023)

-The job has evolved over the past century from sitting at a typewriter using a pedal to pause a taped recording, to sitting at a computer and using digital means to translate the recording.
+For many, the role has adapted from straight transcribing to focus more on editing and quality-checking the information that artificial intelligence translates to text.
+The job has evolved over the past century from sitting at a typewriter using a pedal to pause a taped recording to sitting at a computer and using digital means to translate the recording.

-While there still is demand for straight dictation to transcribing in some organizations, such as medical specialties and small office settings, most health organizations already relying heavily on technology will outsource.
+While there still is demand for straight dictation to transcribing in some organizations, such as medical specialties, government agencies, and small medical offices, most health organizations already relying heavily on technology will outsource.
 This means that in-house medical transcriptionists have become editors.

-“It’s important being able to adapt, because things do change,” said Seitzinger.
+“It’s important being able to adapt because things do change,” said Seitzinger.

 A medical transcriber role might be a good fit for someone who can work independently and desires a flexible schedule.
 The job requires the ability to communicate effectively with medical professionals and handle evolving changes in new technology and work processes.
 However, it’s a career path that interested individuals can quickly enter.